irfanalidv/Book-Data_Voyage/book/ch06/CHAPTER6_SUMMARY.md

 ## 🎯 **What We've Accomplished**

-Chapter 6 has been successfully created with comprehensive coverage of data cleaning and preprocessing fundamentals for data science, including actual code execution and real-world examples.
+Chapter 6 has been successfully updated with comprehensive coverage of data cleaning and preprocessing fundamentals for data science, now using **real datasets** instead of synthetic data.
+The chapter demonstrates practical data quality assessment, cleaning, and preprocessing techniques on actual sklearn datasets and live COVID-19 data.

 ## 📁 **Files Created**

 ### **Main Scripts:**

-- **`ch06_data_cleaning_preprocessing.py`** - Comprehensive data cleaning and preprocessing coverage
+- **`ch06_data_cleaning_preprocessing.py`** - Comprehensive data cleaning and preprocessing coverage with real data

 ### **Generated Visualizations:**